DO YOU WANT BUTTERCUP TO PLAY YER SPECIAL EVENT?

 Q: What Are Examples Of Cover Songs Buttercup Plays?

 A: Buttercup knows by heart a fat hunk of the catalogs of canonical rock artists like the Kinks, Neil Young, the Beatles, Elliott Smith, Lou Reed, Morrissey, Jonathan Richman, Roger Miller, the Psychedelic Furs, the Pixies, the Talking Heads, the Tragically Hip and, for some reason a few hits by female country singers like Loretta Lynn and Tammy Wynette and a great song by the Wu-Tang Clan.
-We don’t have a permanent set-list to offer you for your perusal, as we prefer to call tunes out on the spot, but this should give you a good idea.
+We have a sample set-list on our EPK page to offer you for your perusal, but we prefer to call tunes out on the spot, but this should give you a good idea.

 Q: Do I Have To Feed The Players?